ahmed3000xp/RetroFlex-OS/README.txt

+If you are using windows then you need to install WSL and then install a GNU+Linux distro through the MS store

 If you're on a Debian/Ubuntu/Ubuntu-based system run ./install-debian.sh If you're on a Fedora system run ./install-fedora.sh If you're on a Arch/Arch-Based system run ./install-arch.sh I don't use Arch, btw